mingus-sessions/nsmls/CUSTOMIZATION.md

 git checkout my_nsmls

-It's recommended to backup your customised branch of nsmls.
+It's recommended to backup your custom branch of nsmls.
 This can be done by adding a remote branch.

 For example:
-Make a repository on codeberg or github.
+Make a new repository on codeberg or github.

 Add the repository as remote:

-git add remote codeberg https://codeberg.org/username/mynsmls.git
+git add remote codeberg https://codeberg.org/username/nsmls_custom.git

 Push your custom nsmls to the new remote repository: